Lightroom Preset Packs & Instructions

 - 7 min read

-If you have landed on this page after purchasing one of my Lightroom preset packs - thank you for purchasing!
-If you have yet to purchase, or wish to have a browse, please use the link below.
+If you have landed on this page after purchasing one of my Lightroom preset packs - thank you for purchasing.
+This article will help make the most out of these presets.
+If you have yet to purchase, please keep reading.

-Lightroom presets are a starting point for further post processing, so to make the most of these presets from Stephen Knight Photography, please read the instructions for each preset.
-These professional quality presets (.xmp files) are designed for photographers capturing photos with RAW files, and post processing in Lightroom, Lightroom Classic, and Lightroom Mobile.
+Lightroom presets are a starting point for further post processing, so to make the most of these premium presets from Stephen Knight Photography, please read the instructions for each preset.
+These professional quality presets (.xmp files) are designed for photographers capturing photos in RAW file format, and post processing in Lightroom, Lightroom Classic, or Lightroom Mobile.
+Some of the presets, notably Classic Film presets will also work well for post processing smartphone .jpeg files in the aforementioned applications.

 Preset packs currently available are: